pilotmoon/popclipweb/site/dev/icons.md

 ## Text icons

-Using a special format, you can instruct PopClip to generate a text-based icon.
+Using a particular format, you can instruct PopClip to generate a text-based icon.
-Text icons can have a `text:` prefix but it is optional.
+Text icons can have a `text:` prefix, but it is optional.

 ### Text icon examples